jcsmnt0/BubbleWrap.js/README.markdown

 -----

 * The `validTypes` and `constraints` properties of type definitions can be either single values or arrays.
-* Constraint functions are passed two values: the first is the value that's being assigned to the property, and the second is the name of the property itself (which is helpful for generating useful error messages with `throw` if the value is rejected).
-If the constraint function returns `true`, the value is accepted; if it returns `false`, it's rejected with a generic error message.
+* Constraint functions are passed two values: the first is the value that's being assigned to the property, and the second is the name of the property itself (which is helpful for generating useful exception messages with `throw` if the value is rejected).
+If the constraint function returns `true`, the value is accepted; if it returns `false`, it's rejected with a generic message.
 * There are a couple constraints that come with the library:
   * `BubbleWrap.constraints.integer`: rejects any value that's not an integer (including NaN and Infinity)
   * `BubbleWrap.constraints.nonNegative`: rejects any value less than 0 (accepts NaN)